LabMobi/project-creator-android/README.md

  * Bundler Ruby gem installed.
 Use "gem install bundler" if not.

- * Access to Mobi Lab's Git Lab installation, to clone this project.

  * Either a UNIX operating system (Linux, OS X) or Windows 10 v1607 or newer with "Ubuntu on Windows" installed.

 #### Getting and updating the creation script